valeoai/VideoActionModel/vam/datalib/README.md

 pip install hyperqueue==0.19.0
 ```

+Note: we were able to install `hyperqueue` on our SLURM cluster without requiring any privileges.

-### Configure SLURM file
+#### Configure SLURM file

-You should configure the HQ SLURM files in `./hq/*.slurm` to match your cluster configuration.
+You can configure the HQ SLURM files in `./hq/*.slurm` to match your SLURM cluster configuration.

-### Extract frames from OpenDV dataset
+#### Extract frames from OpenDV dataset

-To extract the frames from the OpenDV dataset, you need to run the following command:
+To extract the frames from the OpenDV dataset, run the following command:

 ```bash
 bash ./scripts/extract_opendv_frames.sh 20 24
 ```

-The first parameter is the number of workers and the second parameter is the number of cpus per worker (this should match the config of your slurm files).
+The first parameter is the number of workers (each worker will be a SLURM job) and the second parameter is the number of CPUs per worker (this should match the config of your SLURM files).
 The more worker you have the faster the extraction will be.

-### Tokenize the frames
+#### Tokenize the frames

-Once you have the frames extracted, you can tokenize the frames using the following command:
+Once the frames have been extracted, you can tokenize the frames using the following command:

 ```bash
 bash ./scripts/tokenize_opendv_from_frames.sh 10 24
 ```

-It uses the same arguments as the previous command.
+It uses the same arguments as the previous command, although the workers now require access to GPUs.

 You may need to change the batch size in the `./scripts/tokenize_opendv_from_frames.sh` script to match your GPU memory.
 Also, if you use GPUs that are not A100s or H100s you may need to change the dtype (e.g., fp16 instead of bf16).